exonum/exonum-doc/src/advanced/consensus/requests.md

 ### `RequestTransactions`

-Used to obtain missing transactions from the node having them (node that sent `Propose` message with some transactions is assumed to have that transactions).
+Requests missing transactions from a node.
 It has the following fields:

 - **from**: PublicKey
   Requestor's public key.